manifoldfrs/doc-classifier/docs/frontend_setup.md

 ## Overview

-The HeronAI frontend provides a user-friendly interface for uploading documents, viewing classification results, and managing batch processing jobs.
+The frontend provides a user-friendly interface for uploading documents, viewing classification results, and managing batch processing jobs.
 It features a modern, responsive design with drag-and-drop file upload, real-time status updates, and rich visualizations of classification results.

 ## Prerequisites

 - Node.js 18+ and npm/yarn
 - Basic knowledge of React, TypeScript, and modern frontend tools
-- Access to the HeronAI API (development or production endpoint)
+- Access to the Document Classifier API (development or production endpoint)

 ## Project Setup